top of page

 Criteria

-• Must be available to attend our 3 training days before the begginning of the program
+• Ideally available to attend our 3 training days before the program starts

 • Open to feedback, peer learning, and working in a fast-paced, collaborative team environment